biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *NOTE: We do not have a photo of this team.
 If you do, please e-mail the admins.*

 #### 5th Place

-Church:	First A/G, Fort Myers, FL
+* **Church**: First A/G, Fort Myers, FL
-Coaches:	Kristine Sobkowiak, Robert Sobkowiak (assistant)
+* **Coaches**: Kristine Sobkowiak, Robert Sobkowiak (assistant)
+* **Team**:
-Team:	Jessica Sobkowiak
+    * Jessica Sobkowiak
-Sara Sobkowiak
+    * Sara Sobkowiak
 Brianna Grantham
 * **Round Robin**:
-Round 1: Won against Southside A/G, Jackson, MS 80 to 75
+  * Round 1: Won against Southside A/G, Jackson, MS 80 to 75
-Round 2: Lost to Calvary A/G, DeMotte, IN 70 to 115
+  * Round 2: Lost to Calvary A/G, DeMotte, IN 70 to 115
-Round 3: Won against First A/G, Cedar Rapids, IA 125 to 40
+  * Round 3: Won against First A/G, Cedar Rapids, IA 125 to 40
-Round 4: Won against Two Rivers Fellowship, Greeley, CO 175 to 15 Round 5: Won against Albert Lea A/G, Albert Lea, MN 135 to 0 Round 6: Lost to Billings A/G, Billings, MO -20 to 180
+  * Round 4: Won against Two Rivers Fellowship, Greeley, CO 175 to 15
+  * Round 5: Won against Albert Lea A/G, Albert Lea, MN 135 to 0
+  * Round 6: Lost to Billings A/G, Billings, MO -20 to 180
-Round 7: Lost to Calvary Temple, Indianapolis, IN 60 to 230 Round 8: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 0 to 140 Round 9: Lost to First A/G, Hermitage, PA 60 to 140
+  * Round 7: Lost to Calvary Temple, Indianapolis, IN 60 to 230
+  * Round 8: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 0 to 140
-Round 10: Lost to Evangel Community Church, Centerville, GA 50 to 55 Round 11: Lost to Family Worship Center, Murfreesboro, TN -5 to 140 Round 12: Won against Orange County Worship Center, Santa Ana, CA 125 to 105 Round 13: Won against First A/G, Helena, MT 100 to 80 Round 14: Lost to Abundant Life A/G, Grapevine, TX 100 to 120 Round 15: Won against Bethel Christian Life Center, West Lafayette, IN 130 to 120 Round 16: Won against Calvary A/G, Toledo, OH 90 to 75 Round 17: Won against James River A/G, Ozark, MO 100 to 80 Round 18: Lost to The Oaks Fellowship, Dallas, TX 55 to 245 Round 19: Won against First A/G, Boulder, MT 250 to 0
+  * Round 9: Lost to First A/G, Hermitage, PA 60 to 140
+  * Round 10: Lost to Evangel Community Church, Centerville, GA 50 to 55
+  * Round 11: Lost to Family Worship Center, Murfreesboro, TN -5 to 140
+  * Round 12: Won against Orange County Worship Center, Santa Ana, CA 125 to 105
+  * Round 13: Won against First A/G, Helena, MT 100 to 80
+  * Round 14: Lost to Abundant Life A/G, Grapevine, TX 100 to 120
+  * Round 15: Won against Bethel Christian Life Center, West Lafayette, IN 130 to 120
+  * Round 16: Won against Calvary A/G, Toledo, OH 90 to 75
+  * Round 17: Won against James River A/G, Ozark, MO 100 to 80
+  * Round 18: Lost to The Oaks Fellowship, Dallas, TX 55 to 245
+  * Round 19: Won against First A/G, Boulder, MT 250 to 0
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html alt="" html=image_html %}